recomb-conference/recomb-genbio/README.md

 * _data/team.yml: PC chairs and SC
 * _includes/about.html: home page with basic info
 * _includes/posters.html: plain html list of posters
-* _includes/schedule-tbd.html: plain html schedule (earlier used to post the list of accepted papers; NOTE: the file used for RECOMB-seq 2024 is _includes/schedule2024.html; this file name is specified in schedule.html)
+* _includes/schedule-tbd.html: plain html schedule (earlier used to post the list of accepted papers)
-* CfP used by RECOMB-seq 2024 locates at _paper-calls/RECOMB-2024-CfP.md

 Some of the unused files were moved to _unused folder; more can be moved as well.

 ### Software

 This site is based on [Project Zeppelin](https://github.com/gdg-x/zeppelin).
 Project Zeppelin is built on top of [Jekyll](http://jekyllrb.com/) - simple, blog-aware, static site generator.
 Jekyll also happens to be the engine behind GitHub Pages, which means you can use Jekyll to host your website from GitHub’s servers for free.
 [Learn more about Jekyll](http://jekyllrb.com/).
 Template is brought by [GDG Lviv](http://lviv.gdg.org.ua/) team.
+Forked from RECOMB-SEQ.

 ### Features
 * Easy to setup